 - Provide outreach services in small rural communities that are often geographically far apart.

-Children Who Witness Abuse (CWWA) is a free, confidential program across BC for children and youth aged 3 to 18 who have been exposed to violence in their relationships.
+The Prevention, Education, Advocacy, Counselling and Empowerment (PEACE) program for children and youth experiencing violence, (formerly the Children Who Witness Abuse program) is a free, confidential program across BC for children and youth aged 3 to 18 who have experienced domestic violence.

-CWWA programs use psychoeducational methods including individual and group counselling to help children and youth to:
+PEACE programs use psycho-educational methods including group and individual counselling to help children and youth to:

 - Understand what violence against women is, that they are not alone, and that the violence is not their fault